jacklionheart/codeflow/README.md

 pip install -e .
 ```

-Contact jack@loopflow.studio with any questions.
+Contact jack@codeflow.studio with any questions.
 Kinks likely not ironed out.

 You must set `ANTHROPIC_API_KEY` and/or `OPENAI_API_KEY` in your environment to use those providers.